 He is a prolific author of books on military and defence subjects.
 Recent titles have covered modern conflicts, historical subjects and military technology.

 Military technology was profiled in Bombs Gone!
-Aircraft Ordnance in Action (1994), Modern Strike Aircraft (Salamander 1992), Modern US Army Weapons and Equipment (1992), Jane’s Modern Military Helicopters (Harper Collins 1997).
+Aircraft Ordnance in Action (1994), Modern Strike Aircraft (Salamander 1992), Modern US Army (1992), Jane’s Modern Military Helicopters (Harper Collins 1997).

 World War Two German military history has become a specialty.
-His Steel Storm: Waffen-SS Panzer Battles on the Eastern Front 1943-45 (Sutton, 2000) and Steel Rain: Waffen-SS Panzer Battles on the Western Front 1944-45 (Brown 2001) received critical acclaim.
-Wehrmacht (Fitzroy) and Elite Units of the Third Reich was published in 2002.
+His Steel Storm: Waffen-SS Panzer Battles on the Eastern Front 1943-45, (Sutton, 2000) and Steel Rain: Waffen-SS Panzer Battles on the Western Front 1944-45 (Brown 2001) received critical acclaim.
+Wehrmacht (Fitzroy) was published in spring 2002, along with Elite Units of the Third Reich.